10 common travel scams, and how to protect yourself when travelling

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Travel can be a rewarding and relaxing experience — some of my favorite memories are from trips I’ve taken with friends or by myself.
+Travel can be a rewarding and relaxing experience — some of my favourite memories are from trips I’ve taken with friends or by myself.

-But scam artists are everywhere, and anyone can fall prey to a scheme — especially if you’re in an unfamiliar place.
-And some scams specifically target certain groups of people, such as women, older travellers or kids and you might not even realise you’ve been targetted until it’s too late.
+However, scam artists are everywhere, and anyone can fall prey to a scheme — especially if you’re in an unfamiliar place.
+Some scams specifically target certain groups of people, such as women, older travellers or kids and you might not even realise you’ve been targetted until it’s too late.